The best film classics to celebrate Labor Day

-Just in time for Labor Day 2022, The A.V.
+Just in time for Labor Day 2023, The A.V.
 Club has pulled together a rundown of the best films that celebrate the proletariat.
-Presented with all working class heroes in mind, our chronological list doubles as a primer on how Hollywood and filmmakers around the world have depicted labor struggles—tales as old as time, told in endlessly inventive ways.
-File a grievance with your union, kick back this long weekend, and enjoy the inspiring, educational, and true-to-life films below.
-Solidarity!
+Presented with all working class heroes in mind, our chronological list doubles as a primer on how Hollywood and filmmakers around the world have depicted labor struggles—tales as old as time that are told in endlessly inventive ways.
+Of course, Labor Day 2023 has taken on a deeper meaning with the WGA and SAG-AFTRA currently on strike and holding firm against the brick wall intransigence of the studio bosses.
+Indeed, between the writers and the actors there about 172,000 Norma Rae’s standing on their worktables and defiantly holding up signs that scream “UNION.”
+So in solidarity with the artists whose work feeds our hearts, minds, and souls, file a grievance with your union, kick back this long Labor Day weekend, and enjoy the inspiring, educational, and true-to-life films below.

 Strike (1925)